david1792x/pan-dulce/readme.md

 ---

 ## **Discussion**
 The **deep learning** model that was designed and developed in the project achieved an accuracy of around **90%**, which is very **good** considering the amount of data available and the objectives of the project.
-There are many food image classification projects that achieve higher metrics by using **larger** datasets like the `Food-101` dataset and bigger models like `VGG19` or `VisionTransformer`, but the `ResNet50` model chosen as the base of our model performs well enough for our application while maintaining an acceptable level of **complexity**.
+There are many food image classification projects that achieve higher metrics by using **larger datasets** like the `Food-101` dataset and **bigger models** like `VGG19` or `VisionTransformer`, but the `ResNet50` model chosen as the base of our model performs well enough for our application while maintaining an acceptable level of **complexity**.

 Some of the areas of opportunity for the project to improve are listed below.
 - The method for extracting data using Bing Image Search API is **not very efficient** since it returns a lot of **duplicate** images and not many unique samples.
+A better approach with **optimized queries** should be easy to design and implement.
-- The retrieved images are not very **noisy** and there are very few examples for the amount of categories.
+- The retrieved images are not very **noisy** and there are very few examples for the amount of categories in the project.
 A **bigger** dataset containing more webscraped images and **hand-taken photos** would greatly improve model performance, since a machine learning model is only as **good** as the data it recieves.
 - There are a lot more important **types** of pan dulce that weren't included in the model for simplicity purposes.
 A more efficient method for building a bigger dataset would allow for **more classes** to be added to the classification model.
-- The model does not account for images that are **not** pan dulce or for images of other kinds of pan dulce, so **incoherent predictions** are possible and should be taken into account when using the model for predictions.
+- The model does **not** account for images that are not pan dulce or for images of **other kinds** of pan dulce, so **incoherent predictions** are possible and should be taken into account when using the model for predictions.
 - Training was done using a **CPU** so **PyTorch's CUDA** integration could not be leveraged to improve training times.
 Faster times to train the model would have allowed for a more complete **comparison** between different **deep learning architectures** that wasn't done because of the long training times for every model.

 ## **Final remarks**